 Ruth Faden, PhD, MPH, co-authors the first bioethics textbook, A History and Theory of Informed Consent.
 The book deals extensively with the Tuskegee Syphilis Study, which ended in 1972 after publication of a New York Times exposé.
 Faden’s co-author and husband, Tom L. Beauchamp, PhD, was lead author of the 1978 Belmont Report issued by the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research, a catalyst for creating the modern Institutional Review Board system and the field of bioethics.
 In 1995, Faden becomes founding director of the Berman Institute for Bioethics at the School.

-Susan P. Baker, MPH ’68, co-author of the Institute of Medicine report Injury in America, receives a CDC grant to establish the Injury Prevention Center at JHSPH, one of five such units.
+Susan P. Baker, MPH ’68, co-author of the Institute of Medicine report Injury in America, receives a CDC grant to establish the Injury Prevention Center at the Bloomberg School, one of five such units.
 Baker, her students, and center faculty lead in establishing the public health field of injury prevention.

 As founding director of the FDA Division of Anti-Viral Drug Products, Ellen C. Cooper, MD, MPH ’77, fast-tracks approval of AZT, the first effective HIV therapy.
 The move, made in response to AIDS activists, opens the way for reforms that shorten the Food and Drug Administration’s timetable for vaccine approval.

-JHSPH is ranked No. 1 in the first U.S. News & World Report rankings of schools of public health, and retains the honor through the most recent ranking in March 2015.
+The Bloomberg School is ranked No. 1 in the first U.S. News & World Report rankings of schools of public health, and retains the honor through the most recent ranking.

-Under Health Commissioner Peter L. Beilenson, MD, MPH ’90, the Baltimore City Health Department initiates a needle-exchange program, informed by JHSPH research on HIV infection among gay and bisexual male injection drug users.
+Under Health Commissioner Peter L. Beilenson, MD, MPH ’90, the Baltimore City Health Department initiates a needle-exchange program, informed by the Bloomberg School research on HIV infection among gay and bisexual male injection drug users.
 The needle-exchange program was a key factor in reducing the HIV rate among Baltimore’s injection drug users from 53 percent in 1992 to 12 percent in 2011.

-With CDC funding, JHSPH becomes the first school of public health to launch an online MPH program.
-Over the next decade, JHSPH becomes the world’s largest nonprofit online provider of public health education.
+With CDC funding, the Bloomberg School becomes the first school of public health to launch an online MPH program.
+Over the next decade, the School becomes the world’s largest nonprofit online provider of public health education.

 The School is renamed the Bloomberg School of Public Health in honor of Michael R. Bloomberg’s unprecedented commitment of energy and financial support to the School and Johns Hopkins University.